ArchiDAO/TheHunt/project/General_Documenation.md

     * NFT as collectibles?
     * exchange a 3d printed object
     * Stretch goal?
-    * Use the cryptoeconomics to fund he creation of houses.
+    * Use the cryptoeconomics to fund the creation of houses.

   * Funding Research   ? / ?